-Ben, an 87 year old male, had suffered a stroke (CVA), and has osteoarthritis.
-He had a history of pressure injuries and spent up to 14 hours per day in his chair, along with being hoisted for all transfers.
+Ben, an 87-year-old male, had suffered a stroke (CVA) and osteoarthritis.
+He had a history of pressure injuries and spent up to 14 hours per day in his chair and used a patient lift for all transfers.

-In conclusion, Ben told caregivers that he is now more comfortable in his new chair and he is extremely pleased to be able to better interact with others in the room.
+Ben expressed that he was more comfortable in the new chair and was able to interact and communicate with others in the room.

 For highly dependent patients with complex postural and seating needs, the Phoenix has been clinically designed to provide maximum postural support and comfort.
 Accommodating a variety of spinal conditions, the Phoenix adapts to the changing needs of patients in ICU, HDU, SCI and through rehabilitation, or to meet the long term needs of a progressive condition.

 After assessment and in light of Ben’s difficulty weight bearing, it was recommended that the carers use a full hoist in order to effectively position Ben in the chair each morning.
 After educating the caregivers and staff as to how to position Ben, they felt more involved with Ben’s care and postural management and were motivated and enthused to take part in this every day.

 Ben’s chair could be easily moved throughout the home.
 With the ease of manoeuvrability, he could spend time in different environments without having to compromise his posture or positioning by transferring to an unsupportive wheelchair.
 This was particularly evident at mealtimes when Ben could be transported to the dining room in his clinical therapeutic chair.

 The caregivers reported that Ben’s improved position and the manoeuvrability of the chair facilitated better communication and interaction with others.
 He was now able to move throughout different rooms within the home and spend time with more residents and staff.